Bond Life Sciences Center Policies for use of Greenhouses & Growth Chamber Space

 Maintenance

-1. Any problems with structure or non-dedicated-user equipment should be reported to Rich Wilman.
+1. Any problems with structure or non-dedicated-user equipment should be reported to Richard Martin.

 2. Maintenance of plants and equipment dedicated to individual projects is the responsibility of the greenhouse user.